 Now your new addition is ready to tour the home.
 Keep your resident pet outside and let the newcomer walk through the house getting used to the smells and sights.

-Once the new rescue seems to have settled in and smelled everything around, put him outside.
+Once the new rescue seems to have settled in and smelled everything around, put him or her outside.
 It’s time to bring your old friend into the house now.
 Let the resident pet walk around.
-This will allow him to get used to having the new dog smell in his house.
+This will allow them to get used to having the new dog smell in their house.

 It’s finally time to bring both pets inside at the same time.
 You want to keep both dogs on a leash at this time.
 The goal is to establish some ground rules and let the dogs know that you’ll intervene should there be any problems.
 A leash also gives you more control if things start to go bad between the pets.